-The Australian Physical Activity and Sedentary Behaviour Guidelines recommend that you do things to strengthen your muscles at least two days a week.
+The Australian Physical Activity and Sedentary Behaviour Guidelines recommend that you undertake strength building activities at least two days a week.
 These activities should work all the major muscle groups of your body (legs, hips, back, chest, core, shoulders, and arms).

 Starting resistance training

 To start, a typical beginner’s strength training program involves:

 Your aim is to gradually increase to two to three sets for each exercise – comprising eight to 12 reps, every second or third day.
 Once you can comfortably complete 12 reps of an exercise, you should look at progressing further.

 Warming up before resistance training

 Warm up your body before starting your strength training exercises.
 Start with light aerobic exercise (such as walking, cycling or rowing) for around five minutes in addition to a few dynamic stretches.
 Dynamic stretching involves slow controlled movements through the full range of motion.

 Advanced resistance training

-To get the most gain from resistance training, you need to progressively increase the intensity of your training, according to your experience and training goals.
+To get the most gain from resistance training, progressively increase the intensity of your training according to your experience and training goals.
 This may mean increasing the weight, changing the duration of the contraction (the time during which you sustain holding the weight at your muscle’s maximum potential), reducing rest time or increasing the volume of training.

 Once you’ve been doing resistance training regularly for four to six weeks, you can progressively increase the intensity of your training as your muscles adapt.